5 ways to stay motivated as a writer!

 Why does this motivate me?
 Because growing a business takes time!

 Let me get side-tracked for a moment and tell you about my mum.
 My mum runs a small online business.
 She creates and sells teaching resources and she’s been doing it for years!
-After basically doing it as a hobby for a while, she started it as a business while she was working as a teaching assistant in a school.
+It started as a hobby, then grew into a business while she was working as a teaching assistant in a school.
 She barely made any money back then, a lot of her resources she gave away for free, and she put a lot of her spare time into it with little financial reward.
 But she kept going.
 She kept growing.

-A couple of years later, and she’d put so much work into it in her spare time that she was starting to make a bit of money out of it.
+A couple of years later, and she’d put so much work into it in her spare time that she was starting to make some money.
 She decided to put all her efforts into growing her business more.

 Fast forward a few more years of hard work, and her business is now doing incredibly well.
 She makes a good full time living out of it.
 And her business is still growing!
 (Psst, if you work in education, she still gives away loads of free resources.
 Check her site out here!)

 My mum didn’t wake up one morning, open her laptop, and suddenly have a business.
 Just like a person doesn’t wake up one day and say ‘hey, I’m going to be a doctor’ and – with no medical training – open a surgery.
-Nor does a person just walk in off the street into a CEO position at a company.
 It takes time, work, training, and experience.

 Writing is no different!
 You know those debut authors you hear about?
 That book they just sold as their debut is hardly ever the first book they actually wrote!
 I debuted in October with Cupid’s Match.
 It wasn't my first book!